-Budget Compliance Α. Ge eneral Management 1.
-The City will develop a multi-year plan for capital improvements as required by ~ the Growth Management Act of Washington State.
-The Capital Facilities Plan (CFP) will be updated annually and be financially constrained for the appropriated budget period.
-2. ✓ and anticipated benefit to the City, and the anticipated impact the project may have on the City's operating budget, such as additional operating and maintenance (O&M) costs and staffing.
-3. For each capital project and for each year of the six-year planning period, the ~ CFP shall include an estimate of the cost of construction, an estimate of the annual O&M impact, and anticipated sources of funding.
-4. The CFP shall be prepared and submitted to the City Council as part the ~ proposed biennial operating budget.
-The CFP shall be updated annually.
-5. The burden for financing capital should be borne by the primary beneficiaries of ~ the facility.
-6. Long-term borrowing for capital facilities should be considered an appropriate metho od 🖌 of financing large facilities that benefit more than one generation of users. В. Co est of Private Development development of residential, industrial, and commercial properties shall pay its fair ~ for the line provide that the provide the
+- The City will develop a multi-year plan for capital improvements as required by the Growth Management Act of Washington State.
+The Capital Facilities Plan (CFP) will be updated annually and be financially constrained for the appropriated budget period. - 2.
+For each capital project, the CFP shall include a description of the project, its need and anticipated benefit to the City, and the anticipated impact the project may have on the City's operating budget, such as additional operating and maintenance (O&M) costs and staffing. - 3.
+For each capital project and for each year of the six-year planning period, the CFP shall include an estimate of the cost of construction, an estimate of the annual O&M impact, and anticipated sources of funding. - 4.
+The CFP shall be prepared and submitted to the City Council as part the proposed biennial operating budget.
+The CFP shall be updated annually. - 5.
+The burden for financing capital should be borne by the primary beneficiaries of the facility. - 6.
+Long-term borrowing for capital facilities should be considered an appropriate method of financing large facilities that benefit more than one generation of users.

+B. Cost of Private Development